Journey of the Magi by T.S. Eliot

 There follows more imagery of roosters fighting, flying, dying – the blood has gone to their heads, which are ‘charged with all your fighting blood’.
 She disapproves of their ‘virile presence’ and their paradoxical ‘vulgar beauty’.
 Bishop is playing with us here: is she not saying, ‘Whatever else we say about these roosters, they’re not chicken’!

 All my adult life I have been aware of America as having a predisposition to enter conflicts all over the world.
-My memories of the 60’s and 70’s are of harrowing television clips from Vietnam, Cambodia, Laos.
-In recent years, especially since 2003, America has been mired in military intervention, military deployments and full blown wars which seem to be unwinnable despite the seeming one-sided nature of the contests.
+My memories of the ’60s and ’70s are of harrowing television clips from Vietnam, Cambodia, and Laos.
+In recent years, especially since 2003, America has been mired in military intervention, military deployments and full-blown wars which seem to be unwinnable despite the seeming one-sided nature of the contests.
+Even now in 2025, there are Trumpian rumours of expansionism towards Canada, Panama, Greenland, and even lowly Mexico.
 Nothing, Bishop’s poem reminds us, is ever won from war.
 This poem is a perfect example of her honesty and here she shows her nerve to review human nature honestly and she also portrays a steely resistance to duplicity and coercion.

 Bishop, up to this point, has looked at roosters from many different angles but now she focuses on an association between the rooster and St. Peter in the Gospel account of the denial of Jesus before his Crucifixion: